Council takes legal action: Emergency housing motel 'misery' must stop

 Chadwick said taking legal action was "always a last resort".

-She said the council had been working with central Government to get an end-to-end support system in place for people needing emergency accommodation and that was now in place.
+She said the council had been working with the Government to get an end-to-end support system in place for people needing emergency accommodation and that was now in place.

 "The council organisation also has an obligation to ensure people are in accommodation that is safe and fit-for-purpose."